EDITORIAL: Movies and the 9/11 effect

 The Walk (2015)-- A very big test to peoples' memories of the World Trade Center will be coming in the Fall of 2015 with Robert Zemeckis's film The Walk, the true story of the French high-wire artist Philippe Petit's quest to tightrope walk between the twin towers of the World Trade Center in 1974 (previously featured in the Academy Award nominated 2008 documentary Man on Wire).
 Starring Joseph Gordon-Levitt, the film will prominently display, thanks to Zemeckis's stunning use of CGI, a tremendous amount of imagery of the two lost skyscrapers.
 Even though it's a period piece to a non-turbulent time, no film since 2001 has attempted to show this much of those building.
 Public reaction was mixed and the film was not a box office hit. (trailer) (full review)

 Ghostbusters (2016)-- Well, New York was safe for at least a month anyway between Independence Day: Resurgence's release and the new reboot (which conveniently made sure its city destruction in Times Square and other places be easy to erase).
 Not far behind was the fictional Suicide Squad and its over-the-city halo of supposed death. (trailer) (my full review)

-I hope everyone enjoyed this little (OK, large) retrospective about the impact of 9/11 in movies for the last ten years.
+I hope everyone enjoyed this little (OK, large) retrospective about the impact of 9/11 in movies for the last 17 years and counting.
 Take some time this coming weekend to appreciate the freedoms we have the people fighting to keep them for us.
-Support your troops and, again, NEVER FORGET!
+Support your troops and first responders and, again, NEVER FORGET!